rbaltrusch/desktop_shop/README.md

     python -m pip install -r requirements.txt

-Run the shop application by generating the random database (this can take a few seconds) and calling the main.py file:
+Run the shop application by generating the random database (this can take a few seconds) and calling the desktop_shop package:

-    cd desktop_shop
-    python database.py generate --fast
+    python "desktop_shop/database.py" generate --fast
-    python main.py
+    python -m desktop_shop

 To run tests, change into the tests directory and run run_tests: